raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     FALSE Residuals   20 1094.8    54.7
     FALSE ---
     FALSE Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+PC$ accounts for 4.5 of of the variation in gene expression and is also signficantly influenced by treatment (PC4 ~ Treatment ANOVA:
+F1,18=12.01. p = 0.00276).

     aov4 <- aov(PC4 ~ Treatment, data=pcadata)
     summary(aov4)